cucapra/fodlam/README.md

 The model just totals up the latency and energy for each layer in a given configuration.
 Currently, it only supports the layers from VGG-16.

 Because Eyeriss and EIE were evaluated on different process technologies, we normalize to a consistent one.
 Specifically, Eyeriss is on TSMC 65nm and EIE is on TSMC 45nm; we normalize to 65nm.
-This works by scaling the EIE time up by the scaling factor and scaling the power by the square of the scaling factor---i.e., Dennard scaling, which is admittedly a little bit retro.
+This works by multiplying EIE time by the scaling factor and multiplying the power by the square of the scaling factor---i.e., Dennard scaling, which is admittedly retro.

 While the Eyeriss paper reports per-layer power, the EIE paper does not.
 Instead, this is how energy is computed (quoting from the paper):

 > Energy is obtained by multiplying computation time and total measured power...

 So the authors assume that power is constant across layers.
-We apply the same assumption in computing EIE layer energy.
+FODLAM applies the same assumption to compute EIE layer energy.

 Data Extraction
 ---------------

-To make this model, I extracted the raw data from the papers.
+To make FODLAM, I extracted raw data from tables in the papers.
 The raw text files from this extraction are in `raw/`.

 * For EIE, I first used [Tabula][] to extract unstructured CSV data.
 I extracted tables II, IV, and V. (Table III was not referenced in the text; it just seems to characterize the benchmarks.)
 * In the Eyeriss journal paper, the PDF does not have text embedded for the tables.
 I extracted images of tables III through VI and OCR'd them with [Tesseract][].
+There were a lot of errors.

-I then cleaned up only the relevant data by hand.
-The resulting CSVs are in `data/`.
+I then cleaned up the relevant data by hand.
+The cleaned-up CSVs that FODLAM uses are in `data/`.

 [tabula]: http://tabula.technology
 [tesseract]: https://github.com/tesseract-ocr/tesseract